Da-Fecto/getScripts/README.md

 # getScripts

 Scriptloading with jQuery getScript for multiple scripts.
 When all scripts are loaded a 'ready' event is fired on the jQuery element.
 The this context of the ready event will be the actual DomNode.

 Optionally, specify a callback script.
 When all scripts are loaded this callback will be executed with the DomNode as this context.

+You can provide the getScripts plugin with a CSS style object.
+When scriploading is complete these styles are applied on the jQuery element.

 ````javascript
 /**